infiniteopt/InfiniteOpt.jl/docs/src/guide/parameter.md

 ```

 In a similar way we can define an infinite parameter subject to a multivariate
 distribution.
-For example, a 2-dimensional parameter `xi` subject to a
+For example, a 2-dimensional parameter `ξ` subject to a
-2-D normal distribution can be created as follows:
+2D normal distribution can be created as follows:
 ```jldoctest; setup = :(using InfiniteOpt, Distributions; model = InfiniteModel())
 julia> dist = MvNormal([0., 0.], [1.
 0.; 0.
 2.])
 FullNormal(